mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

         -n <string>         :=  Normalization method.
 Default: -n TTR --ignore-conditions <cond1,...> :=  Comma separated list of conditions to ignore, for the analysis.
 Default: None --include-conditions <cond1,...> :=  Comma separated list of conditions to include, for the analysis.
+Default: All --ref <cond> := which condition(s) to use as a reference for calculating LFCs (comma-separated if multiple conditions)
-Default: All -iN <float> :=  Ignore TAs occurring within given percentage (as integer) of the N terminus.
+        -iN <float> :=  Ignore TAs occurring within given percentage (as integer) of the N terminus.
 Default: -iN 0 -iC <float> :=  Ignore TAs occurring within given percentage (as integer) of the C terminus.
 Default: -iC 0 -PC         := Pseudocounts to use in calculating LFCs.
 Default: -PC 5